Nutrition Statistics 2026 — U.S. Diet Quality in Numbers

 Diet quality is measured with the Healthy Eating Index (HEI), which scores a diet from 0 to 100 against the Dietary Guidelines.
 The national average is 58 — and the shortfalls behind that score show up food group by food group.

-14% — Just 14% of adults meet the combined fruit-and-vegetable recommendation, and more than half eat under half of it.
-(Source: USDA ARS, Dietary Data Brief No. 46, 2017–2018)
+Just 14% of adults meet the combined fruit-and-vegetable recommendation, and more than half eat less than half the recommended amount.

 Nearly all Americans also fall short of the whole-grain recommendation, and most fall short on dairy — long-standing gaps the Dietary Guidelines flag but which have no single clean prevalence figure.
-(Dietary Guidelines for Americans, 2020–2025)
+Dietary Guidelines for Americans, 2020–2025 (opens in new tab).

 Consumption vs. the recommendations